w3f/polkadot-spec/docs/chap-runtime-api.md

 - The parachain Id ([Definition -def-num-ref-](chapter-anv#defn-para-id)).

 **Return**
 - An *Option* value ([Definition -def-num-ref-](id-cryptography-encoding#defn-option-type)) containing the committed candidate receipt ([Definition -def-num-ref-](chapter-anv#defn-candidate-receipt)).
-This value is empty if the given parachain Id is not assigned to an occupied availability cores.
+This value is empty if the given parachain Id is not assigned to an occupied availability core.

 ### -sec-num- `ParachainHost_candidate_events` {#id-parachainhost_candidate_events}